 b) The Buyer will be entitled to sell the products under retention of title in the ordinary course of its business.
 It hereby assigns all claims that it may acquire against third parties pursuant to such sales.
 The Seller hereby acknowledges this assignment and reserves the right to pursue any such claims as soon as the Buyer fails to fulfil its payment obligations.
 The Buyer will then immediately transfer the relevant invoices and accompanying correspondence on the first request.
 The Seller will then disclose the Buyer’s debtor’s pledge in writing and state that payment to the seller can only occur by way of discharge.

 c) The Buyer may process the products in the ordinary course of its business, whether or not the products are mixed with other products not supplied by the Seller.
 The Seller will acquire joint title to the new goods, in the proportion in which the Seller’s products form part of those new goods.

 d) If the Seller is required by law to surrender part of the stipulated security on request (if the security exceeds the value of any outstanding claims by a certain percentage), it will do so as soon as the Buyer so requests and if it is also apparent from the Seller’s accounting records.

-5. If the law of the country for which the products are intended or in which the Buyer is established, do not recognize retention of title or otherwise make specific demands, the Buyer shall fully cooperate with the fulfillment of the legal requirements for the establishment of a reservation of ownership or a similar security on the products.
+5. If the law of the country for which the products are intended or in which the Buyer is established, do not recognize retention of title or otherwise make specific demands, the Buyer shall fully cooperate with the fulfilment of the legal requirements for the establishment of a reservation of ownership or a similar security on the products.
 At the conclusion of the agreement the Buyer authorizes the Seller an irrevocable power of attorney to take all necessary measures to that end.